 When you fall behind on one or two bills, you may be stressed, but you can pick yourself up and get through it.
 But when you’ve fallen behind on your mortgage, you may find yourself receiving debt notices, foreclosure warnings, and more flooding your mailbox.
 If you are facing foreclosure in Ohio, you need The Jones Law Firm.
 Our bankruptcy attorney can show you how bankruptcy can help you in the foreclosure process.

 In Ohio, the foreclosure process officially begins when your lender or bank files a foreclosure summons or complaint.
-Under the 2014 federal mortgage servicing laws, the foreclosure cannot begin until you have been 120 days behind on your mortgage obligations.
+Under the federal mortgage servicing laws, foreclosure cannot begin until you have been 120 days behind on your mortgage obligations.
 This 120-day period is intended to give the borrowers an opportunity to finance back payments.

 While there is a 120 day period before the process may begin, your lender is not required to give you notice prior to the start of the case.
 However, your individual mortgage loan agreement may.
 These notices include: